 The neighborhood planning process has three core values: intentional, equitable, measurable.
 These values are the foundation of the Neighborhood Planning Initiative and guided the development of the strategic plan.
 These core values will remain constant as area plans are developed over the coming years.

-As of 2016, only about 19 percent of the city benefits from a small area plan adopted after Blueprint Denver, the 2002 citywide land use and transportation plan.
+In 2016, when the initiative was launched, only about 19 percent of the city benefited from a small area plan adopted after Blueprint Denver, the 2002 citywide land use and transportation plan.
 Another 39 percent of the city has plans in place that were adopted before Blueprint Denver, making them increasingly out of date.
-And about 42 percent of the city has no small area plan at all.
+And about 42 percent of the city had no small area plan at all.

 This initiative is a 10 to 14 year effort to ensure that every corner of the city has a small area plan.
 Once that is the case, neighborhoods will be on more equal footing, benefiting from comparable policy guidance on issues related to growth and development.

 In 2019, Blueprint Denver was updated and the first NPI plan was adopted, which means that now almost 33 percent of the city has what is considered a current area plan.
 Click map for PDF download.

 The planning process will be clear and participants will know what to expect.

 In the past, small area plans were conducted at a variety of scales, the most common of which was the individual neighborhood-level.
 Under this system, each neighborhood plan took an average of two years to complete.
 NPI will group neighborhoods together to cover larger areas.
 Each of Denver’s 78 statistical neighborhoods will be assigned to one of 19 groupings, and each grouping will receive its own area plan.
 For more details on the proposed groupings, refer to the Grouping and Sequencing section beginning on page 14 of this strategic plan.